BranniganLab/Communications/Posters_Presentations/asim_dave/README.md

 # Asim Dave - Posters and Presentations

-This folder contains posters and presentations by Asim Dave from the Brannigan Lab.
+This folder contains posters and presentations by Asim Dave.

-Files should be organized by:
-- Conference or event name
-- Year